testcontainers/testcontainers-site/content/community-champions/piotr-przybył.md

 As long as you have Docker available, It Just Works™.
 And no YAML.

 ### What’s the most memorable bug you managed to reproduce with a test using Testcontainers?
-Retrospectively I wish we had TC way before even the Docker was a thing.
+Retrospectively I wish we had TC way before Docker was even a thing.
 There was a nasty situation (not even a bug per se), causing slow data corruption in the DB.
 Caused by the fact, that the app wasn't tested for the DB version which the admins upgraded it to.
 If only we could have and use TC back then, to check how the system saves data to _exactly_ that version, not a dummy mock...